sergeneren/Volumetric-Path-Tracer/README.md

 ### Usage

-"vpt.exe" can be used with or without an optional environment texture argument.
-If you wish to use an environment map with VPT just specify the hdri in command line, for example "vpt.exe ../../../assets/Barce_Rooftop_C_3k.hdr".
+VPT has two command lines arguments.
+A vdb file name should be given as first argument a second optional environment texture argument can also be given for skymap.
+If you wish to use an environment map with VPT just specify the hdri in command line, for example "vpt.exe ../../../assets/dragon.vdb ../../../assets/Barce_Rooftop_C_3k.hdr".
 Some maps are provided under assets directory and they are provided by [sIbl Archive](http://www.hdrlabs.com/sibl/archive.html) and [HDRI Skies](https://hdri-skies.com/).

 The open vdb files to be used is also under assets and can be specified by changing the relative code in main.cpp file.
 Disney Moana clouds with a slight modification for VPT are provided under assets directory.